ARCHER2-HPC/archer2-docs/docs/software-libraries/netcdf.md

 Known issues:

+=== "Upgrade 2023"

+    + There are no currently known issues.

 === "Full system"

     + There is currently a problem with the module file which means `cray-netcdf-hdf5parallel` will not operate correctly in `PrgEnv-aocc`.
       One can load module `epcc-netcdf-hdf5parallel` instead as a work-around if `PrgEnv-aocc` is required.

 === "4-cabinet system"

     + There are no currently known issues.

 Some general comments and information on serial and parallel I/O to ARCHER2 are given in the section on
 [I/O and file systems](../user-guide/io.md).